Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 - Stroke line not appearing on the CANVAS.
 It appears very briefly when I refresh.
     - Fixed this issue by using function init() and window.requestAnimationFrame(draw).
+        - Code is working as intended without using the above code.

 ## Date: Friday, 18th December, 2020